-white then cream colored, becoming olivaceous-brown with age, circular and small.
-Spores
+white then cream-coloured, becoming olivaceous-brown with age, circular and small.
+Stem

-thick and egg pr pear shaped when young.
+thick and egg or pear-shaped when young.
 The network pattern is dark brown at the bottom and gets lighter towards the cap.
 Flesh white, unchanging and fairly firm.
-The mushroom has no ring.
+The stem has no ring.
+Spore print